Lyle, Lyle, Crocodile (film): Plot

 Meanwhile, Alistair Grumps, the Primms' unfriendly downstairs neighbor, becomes annoyed by the loud activity caused by Lyle, Hector, and the Primms.
-Determined to put an end to it, he has cameras installed to discover what is happening but manages to achieve his goal by bribing Hector to sell out Lyle in exchange for money to pay his debts.
-Lyle cannot convince the authorities of his benevolent nature because of his stage fright and is locked up at the zoo.
-Feeling guilty for what he did to Lyle, Hector goes to break him out of the zoo with Josh's help, who was initially unwilling to help after learning Hector sold Lyle out.
-On Josh's insistence, Hector and Lyle reconcile with each other before Lyle escapes with Josh to the talent show, while Hector distracts the authorities.
-On stage, Lyle manages to overcome his stage fright with help from Josh, receiving acclaim from the audience and viewers for his singing talent.
+Determined to put an end to it, he has cameras installed to discover what is happening but manages to achieve his goal by bribing Hector to sell Lyle to pay his debts.
+Josh tries to get Lyle to sing to prove himself to the authorities, but he is unable to overcome his shyness and is locked up at the New York City Zoo.
+Feeling guilty for what he did to Lyle, Hector goes to break him out of the zoo with Josh's help, who was initially unwilling to help after learning Hector sold Lyle.
+On Josh's insistence, Hector apologises to Lyle and they reconcile before Lyle escapes with Josh to the talent show, while Hector distracts the authorities.
+On stage, Lyle overcomes his stage fright and performs with Josh and his friend Trudy's dance trope who are also auditioning, garnering critical acclaim.

-One month later, a trial is held to determine whether or not Lyle may be free.
-The judge ultimately decides to rule over Grumps in favor of Lyle when Hector reveals that the deed to his house was written out to his grandmother, that was hidden away under Grumps' bed, who built the house and founded the New York City Zoo where Lyle was previously kept, allowing her to keep exotic animals as pets.
-After the trial, the Primms celebrate Lyle's freedom, and Grumps' implied eviction, by taking him on vacation, while Hector becomes acquainted with a new talented animal: a beatboxing rattlesnake named Malfoy, owned by Josh's friend, Trudy.
+One month later, the Primms are on trial for keeping Lyle in their home in violation of city regulations.
+Hector presents the deed to his house, which was written by his grandmother, Evelyn T. Valenti, who built the house and founded the zoo, allowing her to keep any exotic animal as a pet, leading the judge to rule against Grumps in the Primms' favour.
+They celebrate Lyle's freedom and Grumps' implied eviction by taking him on vacation, while Hector becomes acquainted with a new talented animal: a beatboxing rattlesnake named Malfoy, owned by Trudy.